dana-younis/reading-notes/401/class-04.md

 Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
 - I am forward to learning more about the concepts of NoSQL/non-relational databases, further dive into scheme modularity and learn about big O in whiteboarding.

+# SQL and NoSQL—or related and non-relative databases.
+ The difference is how they are constructed, how they store information and how they store it.
+Relational databases like phone books that record numbers and addresses are structured.
+They are structured.
+Non-relation databases, such folders containing everything from a person's address, telephoning number, Facebook preferences and online purchasing preferences, are document-oriented and distributed».

+# NoSQL databases
+are contrasted by many non-functional characteristics, such as scalability, performance, and consistency.
+This element of NoSQL is extensively-studied both in practice and theory since particular non-functional features are frequently the key rationale for NoSQL adoption and basic conclusions on distributed systems like the CAP theorem apply well to NoSQL systems.

+# nosql versus sql
+SQL databases are mainly termed as Relational Databases (RDBMS) (RDBMS).
+SQL databases are table based databases whereas NoSQL databases are document based, key-value pairs, graph databases or wide-column stores.
+SQL databases have set schema whereas NoSQL databases offer dynamic schema for unstructured data.
+For scalability: In most common scenarios, SQL databases are vertically scalable.

+# SQL Database Examples

+MySQL Community Edition.

+MS-SQL Server Express Edition.

+Oracle Express Edition

+# NoSQL Database Examples

+MongoDB.

+CouchDB.

+Redis.